Whether it’s snow, rain, smog, or cold, weather can put a wrench in recess. Playworks is here to help.

-In preparing for those extreme weather days, remember the saying “no bad weather, only bad clothing.”
+2. Remember the saying “no bad weather, only bad clothing.”
 Kids should be prepared for rainy, snowy, or especially cold days outside.
 That means layers, waterproof boots, overcoats and pants, hats and mittens.
 Any winter day can be fun with the right clothing.
 In fact, rainy days can be some of the most fun play days.
 Here are a few simple steps to make rainy days fun and manageable.
 And here are tips from one of our playgrounds on how to adjust recess play for snowy days.

-There will still likely be days when students must stay indoors for recess.
+3. There will still likely be days when students must stay indoors for recess.
 Keeping kids active inside can be a challenge, but it is absolutely possible.
 Begin by assessing the current indoor recess plan.
 What space is available?
 Gym or part of it?
 Classrooms?
 Cafeteria or part of it?
 Auditorium?
-Even an open hallway can have potential for use.
+Even an open hallway can have potential.
 What staff or volunteers are available?
 Does the schedule change for indoor recess?
 By working closely with school staff and thinking creatively, you can find more opportunities for students to be active.

 Now the fun part!
 Use any of the below suggested indoor recess games to plan out potential recess plans for different age ranges.
 You’ll find the games categorized by space and include tips for playing in those spaces.